 Christian Marriage is an occasion of great joy for the whole parish.
-Parishioners who would like to be married are encouraged to make an appointment to visit with the pastor early in their time of engagement, and at least six months before they hope to be married.
+Parishioners who would like to be married are encouraged to make an appointment to visit with the pastor early in their time of engagement, and at least four months before they hope to be married.
 Couples often have many questions about this process, and we will try to answer some of them here.
-Only registered and participating parishioners are married at St. Thomas the Apostle parish.
-If you are not currently a registered member of St. Thomas, you are welcome to register.
+If you are not currently a registered member of St. Rita, you are welcome to register.
 After six months of participation at St. Thomas, you will be eligible to reserve a wedding date for your marriage.
-Catholics from other parishes are respectfully encouraged to approach their own pastor for permission to marry in their own parish community.
-Click here to download a Wedding Guidelines for St. Thomas the Apostle Parish.
+Catholics from other parishes are respectfully encouraged to approach their own pastor for permission to marry in their own parish community Call the office 762-9688 to setup appoint with the pastor to begin your marriage preparation. .

 Anointing of the Sick